kellran/annotations/README.md

 - Make unit tests for:
   - The header of the annotation file
   - The number of annotations in the file can not exceed 100
-  - 'aim instructions' in the second annotation should be removed
+  - 'aim instructions' and 'standing instructions' should have been replaced or removed
   - Any other useful tests
   - MapAnnotations should:
     - Have a unique number
     - Have a unique id
     - Be numbered in increasing order, by increments of 1
-- Release as a zip file to extract directly to the csgo directory (and update the README.md accordingly)
-  - Should only be done on updates to files matching this filter: 'de_*.txt' in the root directory